 Once the state is well established, prescribed burning and prescribed grazing techniques have been largely ineffective in suppressing or eliminating the exotic cool-season grasses, even though some short-term reductions may appear successful.
 However, assuming there is an adequate component of native grasses to respond to treatments, a restoration pathway to State 2: Native/Invaded State may be accomplished with the implementation of long-term prescribed grazing in conjunction with prescribed burning (R3A).
-Extended periods of no fire leads to State 5: Invaded Conifer State (T3A).

-State 4: Go-Back State often results following cropland abandonment and consists of only one plant community phase.
+State 4: Go-Back State.
+This State often results following cropland abandonment and consists of only one plant community phase.
 This weedy assemblage may include noxious weeds that need control.
-Over time, the exotic cool-season grasses (Kentucky bluegrass, smooth brome, crested wheatgrass, Canada bluegrass, and/or annual bromes) will likely predominate.
+Over time, the exotic cool-season grasses (Kentucky bluegrass, smooth brome, crested wheatgrass, and/or annual bromes) will likely predominate.

 Initially, due to extensive bare ground and a preponderance of shallow-rooted annual plants, the potential for soil erosion is high.
 Plant species richness may be high, but overall diversity (i.e., equitability) is typically low, with the site dominated by a relatively small assemblage of species.
 Due to the lack of native perennials and other factors, restoring the site with the associated ecological processes is difficult.
 However, a successful range planting may result in something approaching State 2: Native/Invaded State (R4A).
-Following seeding, prescribed grazing, prescribed burning, haying, and the use of herbicides will generally be necessary to achieve the desired result and control weeds, some of which may be noxious weeds.
-A failed range planting and/or secondary succession will lead to State 4: Invaded State (R4B).
+Following seeding, prescribed grazing, prescribed burning, haying, and the use of herbicides generally will be necessary to achieve the desired result and control weeds, some of which may be noxious weeds.
+A failed range planting and/or secondary succession will lead to State 3: Invaded State (R4B).